sahincayirli/todolist-app/README.md

 # TodolistApp

+1. Before everything run the docker. (for testcontainers)
-1. Build and run test cases (mvn clean install)
+2. Build and run test cases (mvn clean install)
-2. Before running, if you want to customize your couchbase cluster credentials you must change username and password fields in the application.properties file.
+3. Before running, if you want to customize your couchbase cluster credentials you must change username and password fields in the application.properties file.
    By default username = sahin, password = sahin123
+4. Run the couchbase server on local or on docker container.
-3. The App has no frontend side, so you need to use a smart client like Postman.
+5. The App has no frontend side, so you need to use a smart client like Postman.
-4. The App have two model User and Todo
+6. The App have two model User and Todo
-5. User have three fields username, password and todoList.
+7. User have three fields username, password and todoList.
-6. Todo have also three fields title, description and done.
+8. Todo have also three fields title, description and done.
-7. The App work with Basic Authentication so you must be registered before you logged-in.
+9. The App work with Basic Authentication so you must be registered before you logged-in.
-8. The Endpoints
+10. The Endpoints
   ```
-  8.1 request to localhost:8080/register with No Authentication
+  10.1 request to localhost:8080/register with No Authentication
               -- Method : POST
               -- Body   : {
                             "username":"sahin",